-Notes to the consolidated financial statements for the year ended December 31, 2021
+Notes to the consolidated financial statements for the year ended December 31, 2021 (In United States of America dollars)

 3.3 Balances and transactions in foreign currency

 Functional and presentation currency

 The items included in the consolidated financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates (functional currency).
 The consolidated financial statements are presented in dollars (US\$), the functional and presentation currency of the Company.